ego-lay-atman-bay/luna-kit/README.md

 And this will save `english.json`.
 Note that some languages, like chinese, will have special characters encoded, so you'll probably have to open the json file with some json parser to get the special characters.

+# Converting audio

+The audio files are stored in `mpc` files.
+They can be converted to `wav` using ffmpeg, however the quality is not very good.
+To get the best quality conversion, use the official Musepack `mpcdec` command line utility, which can be downloadeded at https://www.musepack.net/.

+There are also some `vxn` files, which are files that contain multiple audio streams.
+You can use [vxn-py](https://github.com/ego-lay-atman-bay/vxn-py) to extract all the audio streams to audio files.
+You can also use [vgmstream](https://vgmstream.org/), however that converts all the audio streams to `wav` using ffmpeg, which also means that it does not preserve the original audio data, and since some `vxn` files contain `mpc` files, you will lose quality using vgmstream, because it uses ffmpeg to convert to `wav` (which, as explained in the previous paragraph, does not produce the highest quality). vxn-py preserves the original audio data, since it does not convert any audio data.

 # Credits
 [ark.py](https://github.com/ego-lay-atman-bay/luna-kit/blob/main/luna_kit/ark.py) is based off of [Celestia's ARK](https://gist.github.com/liamwhite/ba39ce769424b53a5505), in fact, most of the file reading code was taken from Celestia's ARK (just rewritten in python).